Early-Career Researchers

 Competency Model

-The University of Bremen aims to ensure that its scientists have excellent career opportunities, both in science and in business and society.
+The University of Bremen aims to ensure that its researchers have excellent career opportunities in science, business, and society.
 To this end, the university has developed a qualification concept for the following areas of competence:

-The university offers a variety of courses, workshops and counselling services in theses areas.
+The university offers a variety of courses, workshops, and counseling services in theses areas.
+In 2018, the university further developed its personnel development concept for scholars.

 more